Stanisz96/SED/Lab_02/README.md

 ## Exercise 2: "LDA & QDA METHODS"
->here add short description what is lda and qda
 ### Data structure
 In this and next exercises - created data are reworked as `DataFrame` object in _Pandas_.
 It is easier to get from one table, array of points for a specific class, or do some other manipulations with data.